How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 Negotiating Negative Add-backs

-Many types of add-backs are unavoidable in a business transaction, but there are certain things that an Acquisition Entrepreneur should always be on the lookout for.
-For example, any add-back that drops the cash flow below a certain point (ie: $500,000) is a definite red flag.
+Acquisition Entrepreneurs should be aware of certain add-backs in business transactions.
+For example, any add-back that drops the cash flow below a certain point (ie, $500,000) is a definite red flag.

 Certain add-backs may signal non-company expenses that the previous owner was paying through the business.
 Anything like this should raise some eyebrows and definitely requires further investigation.